mike-north/ember-octane-workshop/notes/03-parameterized-components.md

     @description="Say nice things about your teammates" />
 ```

-Now, you should see the title and description properly rendered in the channel header
+Now, you should see the title and description properly rendered in the channel header.

 ![done](./img/03-parameterized-components/done.png)